Eboreg/de-googling/README.md

 ## Keep

 I love lists; nay, I _need_ lists.
 For all kinds of lists and short notes, I have been using Google Keep.
-I tried out a bunch of open source alternatives, but the one I landed on is [Carnet](https://www.getcarnet.app/).
-It looks like a more beautiful Keep and has all the features I want.
-Also, I can sync it with the Nextcloud I already installed, as well as import my old Keep items (via Google Takeout again) using [their Nextcloud web app](https://apps.nextcloud.com/apps/carnet).
-The only major downside is that after clearing and restoring the _Data_ partition, which I do when [updating the OS](#updating-the-os), it tends to throw all my notes in the trash and behaving as a new install, forcing me to manually recover my old notes!
-But this is a nuisance at most.

-### Update 2023-08-06

-I wasn't really satisfied with Carnet, so I set about creating my own note/checklist app, called Retain.
-It is open source, can sync its data via Nextcloud, SFTP, or Dropbox, and is available [here](https://github.com/Eboreg/Retain).
-Please note that it's in beta.
-Already works good enough for me, though!
+I tried out a bunch of open source alternatives, but found none I was satisfied with.
+So I made my own!
+It's called Retain and is of course open source, can sync its data via Nextcloud, SFTP, or Dropbox, and is available [here](https://github.com/Eboreg/Retain).
+It's very much in beta, but works well enough.

 ## Drive & Photos